XOBXOB/XOBXOB_Arduino/README.md

 XOBXOB\_Arduino
 =====================

-Arduino Library for XOBXOB.
-Currently supports the Ethernet Shield and XOBXOB Connector (Net connection through the USB port with a Processing sketch)
+Arduino Libraries for XOBXOB.
+Currently libraries support the Ethernet Shield, XOBXOB Connector (Net connection through the USB port with a Processing sketch), and the SparkFun WiFly shield.

 The XOBXOB library supports the XOBXOB Internet of Things service by simplifying communication through a single Arduino object, the XOBXOB.

+The Ethernet and Processing libraries are very similar.
+For the WiFly shield, only creating requests and processing responses are handled by the library.
+All communication with the WiFly is handled by the WiFly library.
+The WiFly library supports some of the methods listed below, but not all.
+See the sample application for examples.

 Download the zip file here.
 Then, to load library in the Arduino IDE, see the instructions on http://www.Arduino.cc